Jeanne Carstensen: Personal life

 Born in Portland, Oregon, Carstensen has lived in several countries, including France, Greece, and Costa Rica.
 She resides in San Francisco and is a member of the Castro Writers' Cooperative.

 Published Works

-Her forthcoming book, "A Greek Tragedy: One Day, a Deadly Shipwreck, and the Human Cost of the Refugee Crisis," is set to be published by Atria/One Signal Publishers in 2024.
+Her book, "A Greek Tragedy: One Day, a Deadly Shipwreck, and the Human Cost of the Refugee Crisis," was published by Atria/One Signal Publishers in 2025.
+In January 2026, "A Greek Tragedy" was named a finalist for the 2026 PEN/John Kenneth Galbraith Award for Nonfiction.